Skip to main content

 Ignoring files/directories

-Create a .gitignore file in your repository, and list the files and directories that you want to ignore.
-Here're examples:
+Create a .gitignore file in your repository and list the files and directories that you want to ignore.
+Here are examples:

 logs/